LeivoSepp/Paradox-Spectra-1738-SerialOutput/README.md

 _serialPort.Open();
 ```
 #### Read serial messages
 This loop is reading exactly 4 bytes messages.
-Data stream will be saved into byte array DataStream.
+Data stream will be saved into byte array DataStream[].
-Now the rest of the work is simple just read these individual bytes and do some smart decisions.
+Now the rest of the work is simple reading these bytes and to do some smart decisions.
 ```c
 byte[] DataStream = new byte[4];
 byte index = 0;